Maroon beret: French Army

-Since the 1957, almost all French Army paratroopers wear an amarante (dark red) beret.
-Exceptions include the Legionnaires and Naval Commandos, who retain their green berets, and the Air Parachute Commandos, who wear a dark blue beret.
+The maroon beret is not worn by any active French military unit, however.
+Since 1957, nearly all French Army paratroopers wear a red beret; the sole exception among the conventional airborne forces being the 2nd Foreign Parachute Regiment, which retains the traditional green beret of the French Foreign Legion.

+Among the French special forces, the French Army's 1er RPIMa and 13th Parachute Dragoon Regiment operators respectively wear an amaranth beret and the standard red beret; the Commandos Marine of the French Navy retain their legacy green beret; while the Air Parachute Commando n° 10 (CPA 10) of the French Air and Space Force wear a dark blue beret.
+The latter is also worn by the elite paratroopers of the Air Parachute Commando n° 20 (CPA 20) and Air Parachute Commando n° 30 (CPA 30), although unlike the CPA 10, they're not part of the special forces.

 Finnish Army

 The Special Jäger Battalion (Finnish: Erikoisjääkäripataljoona) trains personnel in the Utti Jaeger Regiment, Utti, Finland.
 Jump-qualified personnel are allowed to wear the maroon beret.

 German Army

-A maroon beret is worn by the German Kommando Spezialkräfte (KSK, Special Forces), all members of the Division Schnelle Kräfte (DSK, containing the Fallschirmjager) and the German Army Aviation Corps (Heeresfliegertruppe).
+A maroon beret is worn by the German Kommando Spezialkräfte (KSK, Special Forces), all members of the Division Schnelle Kräfte (DSK, containing the Fallschirmjäger) and the German Army Aviation Corps (Heeresfliegertruppe).

 Greek Army

 Maroon berets are worn by members of the 1st Army Aviation Brigade.

 Guatemalan Army

 Maroon berets are worn by Kaibiles, Guatemala's special forces.

 India

 Army

 The Indian Army's Parachute Regiment, including the Para (Special Forces), wears the maroon beret.
 President's Bodyguard, a ceremonial guard unit with their operational role as the pathfinder company of the parachute brigade, also wears the maroon beret.
 All para qualified personnel in an airborne formation (eg. 50th Parachute Brigade) wear the maroon beret.